 SEC Rule 14a-8 Shareholder Proposals: No-Action Requests, Determinants, and the Role of SEC Staff

 Under SEC Rule 14a-8, shareholders have the right to petition management to include a topic for vote on the annual proxy statement.
 In response, management may request no-action relief from the Securities and Exchange Commission (SEC) staff to exclude unwelcome proposals.
-Using a sample of 2,972 no-action letter responses from the SEC between 2008 and 2019, I examine the determinants of the SEC staff’s decision to grant no-action relief.
+Using a sample of 3,040 no-action letter responses from the SEC between 2008 and 2019, I examine the determinants of the SEC staff’s decision to grant no-action relief.
 I find the legal characteristics, pressures on the SEC staff, and proposal attributes have a statistically significant association with the SEC’s decision.
 Beyond these factors, I find evidence individual SEC staff members differ in the likelihood they grant no-action relief.
 On average, these staff members appear to add value as evidenced by a positive market response to their decisions, but this favorable valuation effect is concentrated among relatively more experienced staff.

 Employee Board Representation and Firm Investment